Uncproject/WATT_FIELD/README.md

 QUESTIONS

-If you have any questions about the field please contact heriot-watt university or dan.arnold@pet.hw.ac.uk.
+If you have any questions about the field please contact heriot-watt university or d.p.arnold@hw.ac.uk.